oracle/python-oracledb/doc/src/api_manual/module.rst

     (number of seconds since the epoch; see the documentation of the standard Python time module for details).

+.. function:: enable_thin_mode()

+    Makes python-oracledb be in Thin mode.
+After this method is called, Thick mode cannot be enabled.
+If python-oracledb is already in Thick mode, then calling ``enable_thin_mode()`` will fail.
+If connections have already been opened, or a connection pool created, in Thin mode, then calling ``enable_thin_mode()`` is a no-op.

+    Since python-oracledb defaults to Thin mode, almost all applications do not need to call this method.
+However, because it bypasses python-oracledb's internal mode-determination heuristic, it may be useful for applications that are using :ref:`standalone connections <standaloneconnection>` in multiple threads to concurrently create connections when the application starts.

+    See :ref:`enablingthin` for more information.

+    .. versionadded:: 2.5.0

 .. function:: init_oracle_client(lib_dir=None, config_dir=None, \
         error_url=None, driver_name=None)